kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/AsyncController.md

         args.Handled <- true
     ...
 ```
 The alternative to global handler is to override `OnError`.
-This is certainly more powerful because override will have access not only to exception instance but also event, model, view and controller.
+This is certainly more powerful because override will have access not only to exception instance but also to event, model, view and controller.
 For example, by logging event and model state (maybe also some controller state), exception can be easily reproduced.

-Some noted about default implementation of `OnError`.
+Some notes about default implementation of `OnError`.
 There are [two ways](http://stackoverflow.com/questions/57383/in-c-how-can-i-rethrow-innerexception-without-losing-stack-trace) to do it on .NET 4.0.
-Here we use call to undocumented "InternalPreserveStackTrace".
+Here we use call to undocumented "InternalPreserveStackTrace" method.
 It's done in hope that most users will be able switch to .NET 4.5 and use fully supported [ExceptionDispatchInfo](http://msdn.microsoft.com/en-us/library/system.runtime.exceptionservices.exceptiondispatchinfo.aspx).
 As hypothetical example of custom exception-handling strategy, let's say you're stuck on .NET 4.0 and you don't like using undocumented methods.
-Let's use exception-wrapper approach (F# has a bit nicer way than C#  to define and unwrap those).
+Let's use exception-wrapper approach (F# has a little better way than C#  to define and unwrap those).
 ```ocaml
 ...
 exception PreserveStackTraceWrapper of exn